-AudioSuite plug-ins differ from TDM and RTAS plug-ins in that they are not used nondestructively in real time, but are instead used to process and modify audio files on disk.
-Depending on how you configure a non-real-time Audio-Suite plug-in, it will either alter the original source audio file or create an entirely new audio source file.
+AudioSuite plug-ins differ from TDM and RTAS plug-ins in that they are used to process and modify audio files on disk rather than nondestructively in real time.
+Depending on how you configure a non-real-time AudioSuite plugin, it will either alter the original source audio file or create an entirely new audio source file.